Underground Atlanta: Shopping mall

+Pre-construction and development

 Underground sat mostly dormant for most of the 1980s.
 Vagrants occupied several of the historic buildings, some of which were consequently destroyed by fires.
-In 1982, newly elected mayor Andrew Young vowed to reopen Underground as part of his plan to resuscitate downtown Atlanta, starting with authorizing a $400,000 study conducted by American Cities Corporation (a subsidiary of The Rouse Company, who had redeveloped and operated other "festival shopping" projects around the United States such as Faneuil Hall in Boston, Harborplace in Baltimore, and Bayside Marketplace in Miami); the resulting study advocated a complete redevelopment of Underground and the five blocks surrounding it.
+In 1982, newly elected mayor Andrew Young vowed to reopen Underground as part of his plan to resuscitate downtown Atlanta, starting with authorizing a $400,000 study conducted by the American City Corporation (a subsidiary of The Rouse Company, who had redeveloped and operated other "festival marketplace" projects around the United States such as Faneuil Hall Marketplace in Boston, Harborplace in Baltimore, and Bayside Marketplace in Miami); the resulting study advocated a complete redevelopment of Underground and the five blocks surrounding it.
 Underground Festival Development, Inc. (UFD) was formed in January 1985 to supervise the proposed redevelopment, and Mayor Young signed an agreement with UFD in July of that year.
 UFD began negotiating with Rouse to manage the site once complete.
 However, the development was put on hold in December 1985 when the Georgia Supreme Court ruled the proposal, which included a municipal bond issue, first required approval by Fulton County citizens.

 Mindful of the security issues (real and perceived) that contributed to the first closure of Underground in 1980, UFD began to plan entrances, exits, and lighting to emphasize safety and Rouse assembled a security force of 30.
 During this time, some of the clubs that had been destroyed by the MARTA construction eventually won a claim for damages from federal mass transit authorities and used the money to help revitalize the area a second time.

 The restructured $85 million bond issue was approved by the Georgia Supreme Court by July 1986, and reconstruction of Underground commenced.
 The Rouse Company announced it was ready to sign up tenants in March 1987; in all, the renovation cost $142 million.
 The city of Atlanta contributed $123 million of that, including the $85 million bond revenue, with the remainder from sales taxes and federal sources.
 On June 15, 1989, during heavy thunderstorms, Underground Atlanta re-opened as more of a modern shopping mall than an entertainment district; the revamped Underground had double the retail space of the old entertainment district, with 225000 ft2.
 Its 140 tenants included the retail outlets Sam Goody and Olivia Newton-John's Koala Blue boutique, as well as a reopened Dante's Down the Hatch in the Kenny's Alley section.
 Kenny's Alley was the designated entertainment area at the modern (post-1928) street level, with 100000 ft2 available for dining and clubs.
 In total, the redevelopment project spanned an area of six city blocks, approximately 12 acre, with parking for 1,200 vehicles.
 The redevelopment of Underground Atlanta received an award for Excellence in Urban Design from the American Institute of Architects in 1990.